altair-1/CMS/README.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch
 5. Open a Pull Request

-Please adhere to the project's code style, add tests for new features, and ensure all tests pass before submitting a pull request.
+Please adhere to the project's code style, add tests for new features and ensure all tests pass before submitting a pull request.

 ## License